Meridian-Onset/redwood-violet/README.md

 ## Actors

-Actor classes represent the behavioral agents in each simulation. `Basic_Actor` is the base class and contains the machinery required to make pseudo-random movements and obervations about it's immediate environment.
+Actor classes represent the behavioral agents in each simulation. `Basic_Actor` is the base class and contains the machinery required to make pseudo-random movements and obervations about its immediate environment.

 ## Simulation State

 `src/configuration/cfg.json` contains the parameters of the simulation.
 Each one can be varied for different effects.

 > Note that when adding new features to an extension of a class, all new variables should be added to this file.